Jeanselme/Draw/README.md

 The result is an image where the color goes from light blue (first line) to dark one (end of draw). - OPTION NON AVALAIBLE (absence of time in data)
 Other options are available : '-h' for displaying them.

+## Analysis
+The script analysis.py computes some simple analysis, however, due to the large amount of data, the computation can take a long time.

 ## Dependencies
 Executed with python3.5 with matplotlib library